 If you’ve ever been laid off from a job with health insurance, you’re probably familiar with COBRA continuation coverage.
-The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives most employees losing a job the right to continue health insurance benefits for a certain period of time (typically up to 18 months) at an increased personal cost.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives most employees losing a job the right to continue health insurance benefits for a certain period of time (typically up to 18 months), typically at an increased personal cost.

 Known for being an expensive, short-term solution, COBRA was once the only option available to cover the health insurance gap between jobs.
 Finding a comparable individual or family policy on the open market used to be impossible or out of reach for most people.
 That has changed with the passing of the Affordable Care Act (ACA), which is also known as "Obamacare."

 Under the ACA, the government’s Health Insurance Marketplace provides individuals a way to shop for coverage on their own, to see how individual and family plan prices compare to COBRA, and decide which option makes the most sense.

 COBRA coverage is generally available if your former employer had at least 20 full-time employees.
 Depending on your state’s laws, you may also qualify for insurance continuation if your employer had fewer employees.